 I wish you all continued good health during these unprecedented times.
-As always, I am here for any queries or concerns - please contact me via email headteacher@widfordlodge.co.uk
+As always, I am here for any queries or concerns - please contact me via email headteacher@widfordlodge.co.uk if you have any questions or require further support.

 Academic